stevenhao/ctfd/README.md

 Done!

-To test your installation, open two shells and navigate to some directory in the first one.
+To test your installation, open two shells (if you already have two open shells, don't forget to `source ~/.bashrc`) and navigate to some directory in the first one.
 Type `ctfd` in the second shell and you should be taken to the same directory.